oracle/truffleruby/doc/user/polyglot.md

 (`--ruby.embedded=false` from another launcher, or `-Dpolyglot.ruby.embedded=false` from a normal Java application).

-It's a separate option, but in an embedded configuration you may want to use the experimental `-Xplatform.native=false` option, which disables use of NFI for internal functionality.
+It's a separate option, but in an embedded configuration you may want to set `allowNativeAccess(false)` method in your `Context.Builder`, or use the experimental `-Xplatform.native=false` option, to disable use of the NFI for internal functionality.

 Also, the experimental option `-Xcexts=false` can disable C extensions.